UniMiBAnalyses/ML4Anomalies/VAEmodel/README.md

 ```
 Note that the KLD is multiplied by a scaling factor << 1, which means that reconstruction is favoured over regularization during the training.
 This factor was chosen as the one that gave the smallest value of the total training loss.

 ## VAE_model.py
 This model is built as the previous one.
 However, the structure of encoder and decoder is changed: the number and size of the layers is different than in the previous case.

 ## VAE_new_model.py
 In this model, encoder and decoder are not defined as separate objects: indeed, the Variational AutoEncoder class (tf.keras.Model) comprises several layers including those that form the encoder and those forming the decoder.
 This allows for a straightforward access to the layers ot the model (e.g. by means of the model.get_layer method - see testSHAP4AE_new.py for an example of its use -, that would otherwise only allow to access either the encoder or the decoder, which in VAE_model_extended.py are set as layer objects themselves).

-## test_AE.py
-This allows for building and training an AE model.

-## test_VAE.py
-This allows for building and training a VAE model.

-## test_VAE_class.py
-This defines the VAE model as a class and subsequently trains it.

-## test_VAE_weights.py
-This adds weights for training and evaluation.

-## test_loadVAE.py
-This employs the tf.keras.models.load_model method to upload a trained VAE model and a trained encoder to plot the output and latent distributions, respectively.